What is cerebral palsy?

 Family members working together with doctors can use home treatment to provide the best possible care for a child with cerebral palsy (CP).

 - Learn about the condition.
-It is common to have a fear of the unknown.
-Learn about the condition so you are best able to help your child.
+Being informed can help you understand how best to help your child.
 Local or national cerebral palsy organizations can help, especially in dealing with the impact of daily emotional and lifestyle issues.
 Talk with your doctor or call your local hospital for suggestions.
 For more information, see the Other Places to Get Help section of this topic.

 - Learn about your child's educational rights.
 Laws in the United States give children with special needs access to free public school services and some free treatments.
 These educational rights also include protection of the parents' rights to be fully informed about or disagree with educational decisions concerning their child.
 Contact your state and local education departments for specific information about these accommodations.
 Also, vocational training may benefit some teens and young adults.